 The shares fell as much as 1.5 percent earlier in the day, after being downgraded to outperform from buy by Credit Agricole Securities equity analyst Avi Silver.

 BlackBerry, formerly known as Research In Motion Ltd., surged 14 percent to $14.90, for the biggest advance in more than a month.
 Lenovo’s chief executive officer, Yang Yuanqingl, told the Les Echos paper that a deal with Waterloo, Ontario- based BlackBerry “could possibly make sense, but first I need to analyze the market and understand what exactly the importance of this company is.”

-Genworth (GNW) Financial Inc. soared 6.7 percent to $10.50.
+Genworth (GNW:US) Financial Inc. soared 6.7 percent to $10.50.
 The provider of life insurance and mortgage guaranties gained the most in the S&P 500 on speculation the company will benefit from the rebound of the housing market.
 Scotia Capital upgraded the company two levels to sector outperform, the second-highest of the bank’s four ratings.
 Barron’s said March 9 the insurer will reward investors.

 Ford Motor rallied 2.8 percent to $13.34.
 Ford reported deliveries in China surged more than 40 percent during the first two months of the year.

 Boeing Co. rose 2.1 percent to $82.94, the highest level since May 2008.
 The company said it is boosting monthly airplane production rates for its 737 and 787 programs.